croit/vagrant-demo/README.md

 # CAUTION
-This is a beta version, there are some rough edges and maybe even bugs.
-Do not use for production data without our support.

-You can contact us at [croit.io](https://croit.io) or [info@croit.io](mailto:info@croit.io) if you encounter problems with this setup.
+This is a demo setup and not meant for production, check out our [guide for production setups](https://croit.io/production/) You can contact us at [croit.io](https://croit.io) or [info@croit.io](mailto:info@croit.io) if you encounter problems with this setup or need help getting it to production.

+Be careful with deployments on laptops.
+Sleep mode of the laptop or pausing VMs can mess with clocks beyond repair. `vagrant ssh` followed by `sudo ntpdate` followed by a restart of affected VMs can help.

 # Croit demo setup with Vagrant